Art and architecture, shopping and swimming

 One hour’s drive from Capena, Lake Bolsena is located in an interesting area.
-Why not visit Montefiascone, Capodimonte and the amazing Bomarzo Parco dei Mostri with its grotesque statues?
+The photo above shows a statue at Rocca dei Papi, overlooking the lake.
+It is intended to celebrate the Via Francigena pilgrim trail.
+While you’re here, why not visit Montefiascone, Capodimonte and the amazing Bomarzo Parco dei Mostri with its grotesque statues?
 This garden of monstrous sculptures was created in the 16th century and was intended “not to please but to astonish”.
 It has inspired numerous artists and writers, including Salvador Dali and Jean Cocteau.

 Lazio has many natural hot springs that were enjoyed by the Etruscans and then the Romans.
 Further north, you could spend a day lazing in and around the thermal pool at the very upmarket Fonteverde spa resort, with its fabulous views of the Tuscan countryside.
 Health and beauty treatment sessions are also available at Fonteverde’s ‘wellness centre’ (centro benessere).